scaleoutsystems/fedn-cpp-client/examples/mnist-libtorch-cnpy/README.md

 **Note:** This is a prototype and is still in active development, so the interface may change frequently.
 The purpose of this prototype is to demonstrate a full client implementation that allows clients written in different languages to jointly train a global model.

 ## fednlib API
 To create a FEDn client in C++, the user creates a C++ source file where they implement their machine learning code and use the FEDn library API `fednlib` to connect the client to the federated network.
 The `examples` folder contains code that showcases how to use the `fednlib` API to connect a client to a combiner and process task requests such as training and validation.
-The `mnist-libtorch` example trains a simple neural network with libtorch (C++ interface to PyTorch) and libcnpy (C++ interface to numpy) to solve the MNIST classification problem and gives a more concrete example of how to implement C++ machine learning code with FEDn.
+The `mnist-libtorch-cnpy` example trains a simple neural network with libtorch (C++ interface to PyTorch) and libcnpy (C++ interface to numpy) to solve the MNIST classification problem and gives a more concrete example of how to implement C++ machine learning code with FEDn.

 * `train`: The user starts by reading the model from a binary file into the preferred format (depending on the ML library that is used), implements the machine learning logic, and saves the updated model back to a file in binary format.
-In the example `mnist_client.cpp`, this function simply reads the global model into memory, start the training using `libtorch` and writes it back to file.
+In the example `mnist_client-cnpy.cpp`, this function simply reads the global model into memory, start the training using `libtorch` and writes it back to file.
 * `validate`: The user starts by reading the model from a binary file, computes the preferred validation metrics, saves the metrics in a JSON object and writes the JSON to file.
-In the example `mnist_client.cpp`, this function creates a JSON with validation data and writes it to file.
+In the example `mnist_client-cnpy.cpp`, this function creates a JSON with validation data and writes it to file.
 * `main`: The user starts by creating an object of the class `FednClient`, passing the client configuration file path to the constructor.
 Then the user gets the combiner configuration from the `FednClient` object and uses it to setup a gRPC channel.
 Then the user creates an object of the custom class which inherits from `GrpcCient` and overrides the functions `train` and `validate` as described above, passing the gRPC channel to the constructor.
 Finally the user invokes the `run` method on the `FednClient` object to connect the client to the task stream from the assigned combiner.

 **NOTE**: This example is designed to work only with the following neural network architecture: